Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

   + This is because their `opacityMultiplyTexture` is not like other model's opacity multiply texture, so the auto-shade method failed.
 This may also occur on other models.
   + Remove `opacityMultiplyTexture` (by `Remove Texture From Selected Legends > Remove opacityMultiplyTexture` on armature.)
 + Blender stops responding when shading a lot of meshes all at once.
+  + (At least if you shade 10+ legends at once blender would definitely stop a bit.)
   + This is normal, it's just the addon took too long processing those textures. **DON'T CLOSE BLENDER** and wait a while longer, it will be good soon enough... (or do close blender if you give up waiting.)
   + Open console before shading (`Window > Toggle System Console`) to track progress.
 + Octane's skin looked orange-ish.